 - Buffalo Run Casino & Resort Team Membership ScholarshipThis scholarship is open to full-time and part-time employees in “good standing” of both Buffalo Run Casino and Hotel.
 Recipient must be enrolled in at least 6 hours of college credit, maintain an average 2.5 GPA, and submit a one page essay about “Team Building”.
 Deadline for this scholarship is July 31 each year and applications are available through the Human Resources Department at Buffalo Run.

-- Calcagno Art ScholarshipThis scholarship was established in memory of Nick Calcagno.
+- Calcagno Art ScholarshipThis scholarship was established in memory of Dr. Nick Calcagno.
 Dr. Calcagno was an art instructor at NEO who dedicated his life to the instruction of art and to a personal pursuit of artistic excellence.
-This recipient must be a Fine Arts Major enrolled in 15 hours each semester.
-The recipient must have a high school G.P.A. of 3.0 and must maintain a 2.8 while enrolled as an Art Major at NEO.
+This recipient must be a Art Major.
+Student must be enrolled in 15 hours each semester.
+The criteria for this scholarship requires the recipient have a high school GPA of 3.0 and must maintain a 2.8 while enrolled as an Art Major at NEO.

 - Dr. Jerry Carroll ScholarshipThis scholarship has been established in memory of Dr. Carroll, former President of NEO A&M College.
 The recipient must be enrolled in at least 12 hours and maintain a minimum 3.0 G.P.A.
 Preference will be give to students active in student government.

 - Don Caskey Memorial Science ScholarshipThis scholarship was established in memory of Don Caskey, former chair of the Math and Science Department at NEO A&M College.
 Student must be a Natural Science major with a minimum 3.0 G.P.A.